sakiib/Demo-Elasticsearch-Raft/README.md

 * Create the SecretEngine
 `$ kubectl apply -f secretengine.yaml`

+**SecretEngine:** A SecretEngine is a Kubernetes CustomResourceDefinition (CRD) which is designed to automate the process of enabling and configuring secret engines in Vault in a Kubernetes native way.

+When a SecretEngine CRD is created, the KubeVault operator will perform the following operations:

+    - Creates vault policy for the secret engine.
+    - Updates the Kubernetes auth role of the default k8s service account created with VaultServer with a new policy.
+The new policy will be merged with previous policies.
+    - Enables the secrets engine at a given path.
+By default, they are enabled at their “type” (e.g. “aws” is enabled at “aws/").
+    - Configures the secret engine with the given configuration.

 * Check vault's secrets list - `$ vault secrets list`
 ```
 Path                     Type         Accessor              Description